masonchandler05/UCARE-Graphics/Daily Journal.md

 6/17/25:
 - upload all of my files and datasets to github and document them
 - make sure everything in github is extremely clear and easy to follow

+6/24/25
+- continue working on historical research by reading the 1860 census pages on the 4 types of disabilities